KnpLabs/php-github-api/README.markdown

     $github->getIssueApi()->close('ornicar', 'php-github-api', 4);

 Closes the fourth issue of the repo "php-github-api" of the user "ornicar".
+Requires authentication.
 Returns an array of information about the issue as described in [http://develop.github.com/p/issues.html#view_an_issue](http://develop.github.com/p/issues.html#view_an_issue)

 ### Reopen an issue

     $github->getIssueApi()->reOpen('ornicar', 'php-github-api', 4);

 Reopens the fourth issue of the repo "php-github-api" of the user "ornicar".
+Requires authentication.
 Returns an array of information about the issue as described in [http://develop.github.com/p/issues.html#view_an_issue](http://develop.github.com/p/issues.html#view_an_issue)

+### Update an issue

+    $github->getIssueApi()->update('ornicar', 'php-github-api', 4, array('body' => 'The new issue body'));

+Updates the fourth issue of the repo "php-github-api" of the user "ornicar".
+Requires authentication.
+Available attributes are title and body.
+Returns an array of information about the issue as described in [http://develop.github.com/p/issues.html#view_an_issue](http://develop.github.com/p/issues.html#view_an_issue)

+### List an issue comments

+    $comments = $github->getIssueApi()->getComments('ornicar', 'php-github-api', 4);

+List an issue comments by username, repo and issue number.
+Returns an array of issues as described in [http://develop.github.com/p/issues.html#list_an_issues_comments](http://develop.github.com/p/issues.html#list_an_issues_comments)

+### Add a comment on an issue

+    $github->getIssueApi()->addComment('ornicar', 'php-github-api', 4, 'My new comment');

+Add a comment to the issue by username, repo and issue number.
+The comment is assigned to the authenticated user.
+Requires authentication.

 ## Commits